 Matter the fact most of you that are trading forex are not even trading at the real market, but that’s a topic for another time.

-Those who really move the markets (Banks, funds, etc.) have harder times executing their positions than retail traders.
+Those who really move the markets (Banks, funds, etc.) have more challenging times executing their positions than retail traders.

 That is simply because they can’t post their size into the books for anyone to see.

-They would get quickly front run and they also can’t just enter wherever they won’t due to the significant slippage.
+They would get quickly front-run, and they also can’t just enter wherever they want due to the significant slippage.

 Because of these two issues, they need to execute their positions in areas with enough liquidity (resting orders) to meet counter-party for their trades.

-When price moves away from the supply or demand zone, large players are usually not able to unload their whole positions at once.
+When price moves away from the supply or demand zone, large players cannot unload their whole positions at once.

 This is why they have to stack their orders in those liquidity areas.

-This concept of order-stacking was explained by Young Tilopa in a Youtube video.
+Young Tilopa explained this concept of order-stacking in a Youtube video.

 But the stacked orders are not the only reason why these zones work.